Kautokeino Municipality: Climate

 Kautokeino has a subarctic climate (Dfc) with cool to mild summers and long, cold and fairly dry winters.
+Located quite far inland on the Arctic highlands of the Finnmarksvidda plateau of Northern Norway, Kautokeino generally has warmer summer days than the coast to the north, but also much colder winter temperatures.

+Located above the Arctic Circle at 69°N latitude, Kautokeino experiences midnight sun and polar nights.
+The Sun does not set for nine weeks in the summer (21 May to 22 July), and does not rise for six weeks in the winter (1 December to 11 January).

 Kautokeino is the coldest town in mainland Norway by annual mean temperature.
 The all-time low -50.3 C was recorded in January 1999.
 The all-time high 30 C was recorded in July 2018, which was the warmest month recorded with mean 18 C and average daily high 23.6 C. The coldest month on record is, as for much of Norway, February 1966.
 That month Kautokeino had mean -25.8 C, average daily high -20.7 C, average daily low -32.1 C - and the warmest high that February was -8.9 C.

-Guovdageaidnu-Kautokeino is located in the Arctic highlands of the Finnmarksvidda plateau of Northern Norway.
-During five weeks of summer, the sun doesn't set, and during six weeks of winter, the sun doesn't rise.

-Average precipitation ranges from 400 mm to 600 mm per year depending on normal period, which is among the lowest amounts in Norway.
+Average precipitation in the municipality ranges from 400 mm to 600 mm per year, which is relatively dry by Norwegian standards.

-During summer, daytime temperatures typically range between 10 C and 20 C. While this is nice for humans, the temperature, combined with 10,000 lakes, makes it a haven for mosquitos.
+During summer, daytime temperatures typically range between 10 C and 20 C. While this is nice for humans, the temperature, combined with 10,000 lakes, makes it a heaven for mosquitos.
 Consequently, both humans and reindeer tend to flee to the coast for the summer.
 The average date for the last overnight freeze (low below 0 °C) in spring is 31 May and average date for first freeze in autumn is 19 August giving an average frost-free season of 79 days (1981-2010 average).

 While winter usually lasts from mid-October until well into April, the hard winter is only for December–February.
 During hard winter, temperatures can drop as far as -40 C and beyond.